-Dog blamed for crash that damaged Sturgeon Bay building
+Dog blamed for crash that damaged Wisconsin building

 The driver told police he had parked his Jeep at a gas station and walked over to the Sunflower Bakery.
 A short time later he saw his Jeep up against the Fairfield building across the street.

 The driver said he was sure he put his vehicle into park.
-He told police that his dog, Callie, was inside the Jeep and suspected the animal bumped the shifter into drive.
+He told police that his 5-year-old Australian shepherd, Callie, was inside the Jeep and suspected the animal bumped the shifter into drive.

+The manager of the Fairfield Building where the crash happened, Tony Scimeca, said,”With bad cellular service I said wait a minute I think you said a dog drove into the building, and she said no, you heard it right, so a thousand jokes happen, like boy is his rates going up or did he have any prior convictions.”

 A police report shows the SUV was parked in the gas station parking lot across the street.
-It shifts right and crosses Michigan Street into the building.
+It curves right and crosses Michigan Street into the building.

 There were no injuries.

 Art museum Pearl of Door County posted photos of the crash on Facebook.
+The owner of the shop, Megan Lundahl, said she was grateful no one was hurt.
+Lundahl said, “I have a shop dog that’s with me often, Carmen, and I told her that, if she’s going to invite her friends over, just have them use the front door.”

-“It’s not every day that a dog drives a Jeep across traffic and right in to your business! ...a lil shook but saved by a big chunk of smokey quartz!
+Lundahl also posted on the shop’s FB page and said: “It’s not every day that a dog drives a Jeep across traffic and right in to your business! ...a lil shook but saved by a big chunk of smokey quartz!
 Thankfully no one was injured,” reads the post.

 Callie’s owner says he’s glad that no one was hurt.
 He says Callie’s driver’s license has been suspended for the foreseeable future.